wintercms/docs/setup-configuration.md

     'defaultMask' => ['file' => '644', 'folder' => '755'],

-> **Note**: Don't forget to manually check to see if the files are already set to 644, as you may need to go into your cPanel and set them.
+> **NOTE**: Don't forget to manually check to see if the files are already set to 644, as you may need to go into your cPanel and set them.

 <a name="backend-only-mode"></a>
 ### Backend-only Mode